cgrace1978/manhplot/README.md

 ### Genome Wide Association Study (GWAS) or Meta-analysis summary statistics

-The summary statistics, this file should have the following columns:
+The summary statistics (can be uncompressed or compressed (gzip only)), this file should have the following columns:

 1. **chr** - chromosome (must be numeric)
 2. **pos** - position